gab-studios/gab-cmdline/README.md

 GAB-CmdLine
 =======

-A GAB Social Command Line Parser
+The GAB Social Command Line Parser for Java.
+The purpose of this project is to analyze and examine how I would create a command line parser for Java.
+Comments are welcome.
+Thank you.

 Build
 ---------
+Supports JDK 7 or 8
 Use Maven to build - `mvn package`.